northstowekarate/northstowekarate.github.io/posts/2024/07/17/index.md

 ---
 layout: base.njk
 title: Northstowe Karate Club - Third Session
 description: In our third session we went over techniques from the previous lesson including stepping punch.
-We then focussed on front kick and kihon kata.
+We then focused on front kick and kihon kata.
 date: 2024-07-17
 ---
 # Third session